New York Republican State Committee: History

 The New York Republican State Committee was established in 1855, one year after the founding of the "Republican Party" by William H. Seward and Thurlow Weed.
 Initially, the committee met every three years to plan the Republican National Convention and it occasionally met during the election campaigning periods.
 The committee nominees were first politically successful in 1856.
-Since 1959, Nelson Rockefeller (1959–73) and George Pataki (1995–2006) have been the only two elected Republican governors of New York.
+Since 1959, Nelson Rockefeller (1959–1973) and George Pataki (1995–2006) have been the only two elected Republican governors of New York.

 Until 1911, the New York Republican State Committee nominated its candidates through a primary or caucus system, which meant the average voter had very little input as to who would be their choice for the state and federal offices.
 That system was taken out of practice after the passing of the Direct Primary Law in 1911, which allowed for more input from those present at the primary.

 Organization

 County committee

 New York State has 62 counties.
 Every two years, in each county, Republicans elect a "Republican County Committee".
 The chair of each county committee is the face of the Republican Party in that county.
 New York also has 150 Assembly districts.
 Republicans elect one male and one female leader in each district.
 The district leaders form part of the executive committee of the respective county committee.
 The chair and the executive committee seek new party members; control local finances; find candidates to run for public office and choose the nominee (unless both candidates have petitioned enough signatures to trigger a primary).

+Several of these counties are notable due to their high population, and impact on national politics.
+These include: